-Sometimes when I walk into training sessions, the training is going so well, and the family looks at me and says “hey, we don’t really need the leash to get our dog to do what we want.”
-That is great news, but, even though you don’t necessarily need the leash, maybe you’re actually going to want the leash.
+Sometimes when I’m in training sessions, and the training is going so well, the family looks at me and says, “We really don’t need the leash to get our dog to do what we want.”
+That is great news, but even though you don’t necessarily need the leash, maybe you’re actually going to want the leash.

 Let me explain something I think could be really useful for a lot of you.
 Any time you’re really struggling with your dog on walks, or maybe coming when called, and all of this is happening outside of your home.
-Your leash becomes a very important tool then, but one of the things that will happen is, let’s just say you only use a leash when you’re outside, and you’re not very practiced in using it.
-If you go outside with your leash, your natural instincts are going to kick in, and generally, it doesn’t really convey the information our dogs need to understand what we are actually articulating to them.
+Your leash becomes an essential tool.
+Let’s say you only use a leash when you’re outside, and you’re not very practiced in using it.
+If you go outside with your leash, your instincts are going to kick in.
+Generally, it doesn’t really convey the information our dogs need to understand what we are actually articulating to them.

+Use the leash to be able to associate the verbal cue you want your dog to learn, and begin to reinforce it.
+I think this is a brilliant approach to go outside and give your dog that freedom and be able to have them actually respond and check to make sure your leash work is good.
 If you get into a bit of a bind, it’s ok.
-Use the leash to be able to associate the verbal cue you want your dog to learn, and begin to reinforce it.
-I think this is a really smart approach to be able to go outside and give your dog that freedom and be able to have them actually respond and check to make sure your leash work is good.
 However, nothing will actually replace the leash work you do in a controlled environment, like inside your home or in a training class.
-That work is really important for us humans.
+That work is significant for us humans.

-I really make it a point to tell each of my clients to individually practice any techniques I teach them, for at least ten minutes a day, regardless of how their dog is doing.
+I really make it a point to tell each of my clients to individually practice any techniques I teach them for at least ten minutes a day, regardless of how their dog is doing.
 I also tell them, if they’re not very good five days later, to keep practicing that technique so they can get good at it.
-It just seems that the better we get at our non-verbal forms of communication, the easier it is for us to be able to handle the things that actually distract our dog and to get their attention to show them where the boundaries are.
+It seems that the better we get at our non-verbal forms of communication, the easier it is for us to handle the things that actually distract our dogs.
+We need to get their attention to show them where the boundaries are.

 Don’t ever forsake doing your own personal drills.
 Do them both, train yourself, and train your dog.